polterguy/micro/README.md

 total.
 The number of HTTP requests is 4.
 Compare this to most other Ajax control vendors, who often have several megabytes of bandwidth in their initial rendering, and often hundreds of HTTP requests.

-In general, Micro is at least 2 orders of magnitudes smaller in bandwidth consumption than literally anything else out there!

-To verify this for yourself, create a new lambda page in System42, set its "template" settings to "empty", and paste in the following code, which will show you the "kitchen sink" example.
+In general, Micro is at least 2 orders of magnitudes smaller in bandwidth consumption than literally anything else out there.
+To verify this for yourself, create a new lambda page in System42, set its "template" settings to "empty", and paste in the following code, which will show you the kitchen sink example for extension widgets.

 ```
 sys42.utilities.execute-lambda-file:@MICRO/samples/ext.hl
 ```

 In the above page, we have multiple modal widgets, multiple tab widgets, and a fairly complex menu.
 Still it ticks in at ~30KB.
 Simply displaying the Ajax menu example for most other Ajax libraries, will often download megabytes of JavaScript, HTML, and CSS.
 And even if you add a skin to Micro, using the 'select skin' widget, the page still ticks in at less than 80KB in total.

 To see a video demonstrating some of its features, and the bandwidth consumption differences, you can check out [this YouTube video](https://www.youtube.com/watch?v=amVnm5uHB1sg).